 - submit an application for course discontinuation (pdf, 0.2 mb) to your faculty.

-A release letter will not be issued if:
+Release will not be approved if:

 - you have unpaid course fees for the current study period

 - the transfer will not satisfy your best interests, if:

 - the transfer would put your progression through a package of courses at risk

 - you require access to particular support services that would not be available to you in the case of a transfer.